cwru-courses/csds440project-f24-2/pxp488/PrasannaKumarPeram_Project_Report.md

 **Note** all the equations are properly rendering in visual studion. please check on the visual studio.

-**Note** i have used the chatGPT to give me the markdown code for the euqations and tables .
+**Note** i have used the chatGPT to give me the markdown code for the euqations and tables.
+**Note** the  code is implimented in https://paperswithcode.com/paper/mean-teachers-are-better-role-models-weight